 School Overview

-The teacher population of 752 teachers has grown by 111% over five years.
+The teacher population of 752 teachers has stayed relatively flat over five years.

 Chattanooga State Community College